Michelle F. Moseley Counseling

 Geographic location plays a large role in choosing a therapist when you have to factor in getting to their office.
 Is the location of the office within a walkable or drivable distance for you?
 How much time will you have to factor in for travel?
 What if the only therapist who specializes in your specific concern is 3 hours away?

 Even with the state licensing restrictions in place, I am able to provide services to anyone in North Carolina.
-I happen to be located near the center of the state, but let’s say someone in the Boone area is looking for a therapist who works with religious trauma and/or body image concerns.
+I happen to be located near the center of the state, but let’s say someone in the Boone area is looking for a therapist who works with religious trauma.
 They find my website and feel that we would be a good fit.
 With telehealth, as long as they are comfortable with the internet and have access to a strong internet connection, we are able to meet despite being 3-4 hours away from one another geographically.
+Since much of NC is rural and lacks access to mental health providers, especially providers who specialize in religious trauma, weight-inclusive body image work, or late-identified neurodivergence, having access to my services via telehealth can truly be life-changing.

 Telehealth With Me

 Are you considering utilizing telehealth to meet with a mental health provider?
-If you’re located in NC and feel like my approach may make me a good therapist for you, I would love for you to peruse my website and contact me to schedule a free, 15-20 minute consultation to see if we’re a good fit for working together.
+If you’re located in NC and feel like my approach may make us a good fit to work together, I would love for you to peruse my website and contact me to schedule a free, 15-20 minute consultation.